nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `help`

-### Listing address book records: `list`
+### Listing ClientGrid records: `list`

-Shows a list of all existing clients (i.e. buyers and sellers), properties, and meetings in the address book.
+Shows a list of all existing buyers, sellers, clients (i.e. buyers and sellers), properties, and meetings in the address book.

 Format: `list k/KEY`